-Figure 3: VMware Secure State’s secure remediation approach
+Figure 3: CloudHealth Secure State’s secure remediation approach

-This is where VMware Secure State allows you to abstract its SaaS monitoring framework from the remediation worker.
-By isolating the two, you can remediate issues automatically and scale security without elevating write privileges to the VMware Secure State SaaS service.
+This is where CloudHealth Secure State allows you to abstract its SaaS monitoring framework from the remediation worker.
+By isolating the two, you can remediate issues automatically and scale security without elevating write privileges to the CloudHealth Secure State SaaS service.
 In case of an unfortunate incident in which the monitoring service is breached, your accounts will remain secure.

 #4 A method to continuously verify and provide proactive feedback